<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 There are many ways to assess a process or workplace for hazards, and each approach has strengths and weaknesses.
 For example, the worker-focused Job Hazard Analysis (JHA) is particularly effective for protecting workers, because it considers each task that a worker must perform and the warehouse safety signs that may be beneficial to prevent risk.

 However, if you need to assess a long and complex system, rather than individual workers' safety needs, a broader hazard analysis method may be needed.
-OSHA lists several common methods of finding the potential hazards in these systems, including:
+OSHA lists several common methods of finding potential hazards in complex systems:

 HAZOP is a common hazard analysis method for complex systems.
 With the help of the right industrial label printer, it can be used to identify problems even during the early stages of project development, as well as identifying potential hazards in existing systems.